dank-yo/hmsu-staff-annoucements-demo/README.md

 https://github.com/dank-yo/hmsu-staff-annoucements

-please talk to Joel (or current supervisor) to text me.
+please talk to Joel (or current supervisor) and ask them to text me.